SlimNaka/Education_Inequality/README.md

 I saved and temporarily removed the "id" column from both sets.

-Normalized and used IterativeImputer on the numeric features, saving them as a different df to recall later.
+Normalized and used IterativeImputeron the numeric features, fit_transforming the train set and transforming the test set, saving them as a different df to recall later.

 Overwrote the normalized and imputed values, as well as readded the ID's from earlier, into their respective train and test sets.